AULLM++: Structured-Token-Conditioned Large Language Models for Micro-Expression Action Unit Detection

-By integrating the Relation-Aware Action Unit Graph Neural Network (R-AUGNN) to inject FACS anatomical priors, alongside the MGE-EFP for refined high-frequency texture enhancement, AULLM++ effectively captures these co-occurring and mutually inhibitory muscle dynamics.
+By integrating the Relation-Aware Action Unit Graph Neural Network (R-AUGNN) for FACS anatomical priors with the MGE-EFP for high-frequency texture enhancement, AULLM++ captures these co-occurring or mutually inhibitory muscle dynamics more effectively.
 For instance, the synergistic activation of AU6 (cheek raiser) and AU12 (lip corner puller) is explicitly modeled as a structural instruction.
-Consequently, AULLM++ boosts the overall Macro-F1 score to 57.7\% on 4DME-Micro, achieving comprehensive improvements across the vast majority of individual AUs.
-This substantiates that explicitly modeling physical priors is indispensable for accurate logical deduction in complex micro-expression scenarios.
+Consequently, AULLM++ increases the overall Macro-F1 score to 57.7\% on 4DME-Micro, achieving improvements on most evaluated AUs, while several AU-level results remain challenging.
+This supports the usefulness of modeling physical priors for relation-aware AU prediction in complex micro-expression scenarios.